ThomasWorkOnline/Quark/README.md

 	// Our custom KeyPressedEvent handler
 	bool OnKeyPressed(KeyPressedEvent& e)
 	{       //               ^
-		// Note that the event has been casted to the right type std::cout << e.GetKeyCode() << std::endl;
+		// Note that the event has been cast to the right type std::cout << e.GetKeyCode() << std::endl;

 		// Returns if the event has been handled